xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 <a name="principle-1"></a>**Principle 1.
 Use the unique set CRDT for operations that "add" or "create" a unique new thing.**

-Although it is simple, the unique set forms the basis for the rest of our CRDT designs.
+Although it is simple, the unique set forms the basis for the rest of our CRDTs.

 <!-- > **Aside.** There is a sense in which the unique set is "CRDT-complete", i.e., it can be used to implement any CRDT semantics: you use a unique set to store the complete operation history together with causal ordering info, then compute the state as a function of this history.